 Though authorities have ruled the death to be accidental, the case is now in OSHA’s hands for a more thorough review.
 Items such as the forklift training documents will be scrutinized, along with any relevant documents or records.
 Evidence will also be gathered, and other employees may be reviewed in order to make sure that regulations and guidelines were being strictly followed.

 In fast-paced and sometimes dangerous work environments, it is important to have one group fighting for the rights and safety of workers.
 Investigations like this can allow employees to continue with their jobs with an additional and much needed sense of security.
-However, when people are injured at work, they may find it beneficial to meet with an attorney.
+However, when people are injured at work, they may find it beneficial to meet with Stephen C. Mayer.